What is Employee Experience?

 Employer or employment branding

-Standing out from your competition in the war of talent is important, and that’s what employer branding is about.
-It is about the stakeholders who are not currently within the company, while the employee experience initiative focuses on the experience the company provides to their existing employees on a day-to-day basis.
+Standing out from your competition in the war for talent is important, and that’s what employer branding is about.
+It is about the stakeholders who are not currently within the company, while the employee experience initiative focuses on the experience the company provides to its existing employees on a day-to-day basis.

 Treating employees as customers